perama-v/TODD/README.md

 ### Chapter definition

-A `Chapter` is a collection of data that is constructed using a `Chapter` definition and is published as a part of a `Volume`.
+A `Chapter` is a collection of data `Records` that are constructed using a `Chapter` definition and is published as a part of a `Volume`.
+A specific chapter is described by a unique `VolumeId` and `ChapterId` pair.

-The following details apply to a databases that define `chapters`.
+The following details apply to a databases that define `Chapters`.

 A `Chapter` definition MUST be identifiable by knowledge that the end user posesses.
 They represent subsets of the data that they can obtain that is relevant to their needs.

+A unique `ChapterId` MUST be specified for each `Chapter`.
+For example, using bytes to represent a the hex characters common to all addresses particular to that `Chapter`.
+This is different to the the interface identifier string.

-It is RECOMMENDED that `Chapter` definitions are such that they divide the index into shards that are small enought for a user to host, but large enough such that the number of users required to host the complete database is achievable.
+It is RECOMMENDED that `Chapter` definitions are such that they divide the index into shards that are small enough for a user to host, but large enough such that the number of users required to host the complete database is achievable.

 Some examples: